flamewing/ultra-dma-queue/README.md

 * replace the dotted labels (composed symbols) by @ labels (local symbols);
 * replace the last two instances of "endm" by "endr";
-* edit the VRAMCommReg macro to use asm68k-style parameters.
+* edit the vdpCommReg macro to use asm68k-style parameters.

 And before you complain that asm68k is not crap, I invite you to assemble the following and check the output:
 ```68k